alikonainofficial/speechify/README.md

 ### Server-side Implementation

-- Implement the server-side logic to handle the WebSocket connection and audio streaming.
+- Implements the server-side logic to handle the WebSocket connection and audio streaming.
-- Use the Socket.IO library to establish a WebSocket connection between the client and the server.
+- Uses the Socket.IO library to establish a WebSocket connection between the client and the server.
-- Receive the audio stream from the client via the WebSocket connection and send it to the transcription API for real-time transcription.
+- Receives the audio stream from the client via the WebSocket connection and sends it to the transcription API for real-time transcription.
-- Subscribe to the transcription events provided by the API and emit them to the client via the WebSocket connection.
+- Subscribes to the transcription events provided by the API and emits them to the client via the WebSocket connection.

 ### Client-side Implementation

-- Utilize the provided `useAudioRecorder` file to handle audio recording events.
+- Utilizes the provided `useAudioRecorder` file to handle audio recording events.
-- Implement the client-side logic to establish a WebSocket connection with the server using the Socket.IO library.
+- Implements the client-side logic to establish a WebSocket connection with the server using the Socket.IO library.
-- Stream the recorded audio to the server via the WebSocket connection in real-time.
+- Streams the recorded audio to the server via the WebSocket connection in real-time.
-- Listen for transcription events emitted by the server:
+- Listens for transcription events emitted by the server:
-  - Display the interim transcription results in the text area as they are received, allowing the user to see the real-time transcription progress.
+  - Displays the interim transcription results in the text area as they are received, allowing the user to see the real-time transcription progress.
-  - When the final transcription results are received, replace the interim results in the text area with the final transcription.
+  - When the final transcription results are received, replaces the interim results in the text area with the final transcription.
-- Allow the user to manually edit the transcription in the text area.
+- Allows the user to manually edit the transcription in the text area.
-- Implement a copy button that allows the user to easily copy the transcription to the clipboard.
+- Implements a copy button that allows the user to easily copy the transcription to the clipboard.
-- Add a clear button that resets the transcription and clears the text area.
+- Adds a clear button that resets the transcription and clears the text area.

 ## Automatic Testing